jsr6720/goodreads-csv-to-md/posts/2018-03-25-silos,-politics-&-turf-wars.md

 ## My Review 3/5

+### Date Read
+2018/03/25

+### Date Added
+2018/03/28

-I don't like fables that are longer than Aesop.
+My Thoughts: I don't like fables that are longer than Aesop.
 But I make an exception for Lencioni.
 Key takeaway: management needs to tackle projects as a team.
 And an organization of silos is a direct reflection of the leadership style of the executive team.
 If budgets and resources and allocations are all "us vs them" at the top.
 It reflects itself to the bottom

 ---